Workforce Planning: The Complete Guide to Optimizing Your Team

 • Is the strategy flexible enough to adapt to external changes?

 Secondly, in order to measure the real impact of your workforce planning strategies against target goals, you can monitor certain key performance indicators.
-Some of these key metrics are attrition rate, retention rate, tenure, quality of hire, and diversity metrics.
+Some of these key capacity planning KPIs are attrition rate, retention rate, tenure, quality of hire, and diversity metrics.

 Key Workforce Planning Metrics